Azure/durabletask/README.md

 To run unit tests, you must specify your Service Bus connection string for the tests to use.
 You can do this via the **ServiceBusConnectionString** app.config value in the test project, or by defining a **DurableTaskTestServiceBusConnectionString** environment variable.
 The benefit of the environment variable is that no temporary source changes are required.

+Unit tests also require Azure storage, but by default Azure Storage Emulator is used.
+You can change this behaviour via the **StorageConnectionString** app.config value in the test project, or by defining a **DurableTaskTestStorageConnectionString** environment variable.

 The associated wiki contains more details about the framework: https://github.com/Azure/durabletask/wiki